mms0316/litematica/README.md

   * After registering containers with hotkey 'materialListContainerRegister', creates outlines on containers that have materials that match the Material List
   * Use hotkeys 'materialListContainerUnregister' or 'materialListContainerUnregisterAll' to unregister
   * May use materialListFetchContainerColor to change the outline's color and transparency
+* Material List: Addition of config 'materialListHotkeyAutoRefresh' to stop counting materials automatically when using hotkey 'openGuiMaterialList' for the first time
+  * May be useful for schematics that go beyond viewing distance
 * Material List: Addition of hotkey 'materialListFetch'
   * When using hotkey with a container opened, all materials matching the Material List are transferred to player's inventory
 * Material List: Addition of hotkey 'materialListRefresh'